Special Call for Health Outcomes and Disaster Research

 Learn more about this funding opportunity by watching the recorded Q&A session here.

-The Natural Hazards Center—with support from the National Institutes of Health and the National Science Foundation—is issuing a special call for quick response research focused on health outcomes among groups disproportionately affected by climate-related disasters.
+The Natural Hazards Center—with funding from the National Institutes of Health and the National Science Foundation—issued a special call for quick response research designed to address gaps in knowledge related to disasters—such as wildfires, floods, extreme heat, and severe storms—that pose significant health risks, particularly for populations already experiencing health challenges.

-This special call of the Quick Response Research Award program is designed to address gaps in knowledge by encouraging the ethical collection of perishable data and the rapid return of results through the publication of Quick Response Reports.
-Initial findings from these studies will inform the understanding of the health ramifications of climate-related disasters and potential protective health measures.
+This special call of the Quick Response Research Award program is designed to address gaps in knowledge by encouraging the responsible collection of perishable data and the rapid return of results through the publication of Quick Response Reports.
+Initial findings from these studies will inform the understanding of the health ramifications of disasters and potential protective health measures.

 Award Details At-A-Glance